avine/formation-angular-base/CahierExercices/06_pipes.md

 We will start by using `pipes` provided by the framework: `uppercase` and `currency`.

-- In the `ProductComponent` template, use the `uppercase` pipe to display the the title in uppercase.
+- In the `ProductComponent` template, use the `uppercase` pipe to display the title in uppercase.

-- In the `ProductComponent` template, use the `currency` pipe to display the price using the *euro* currency and two decimals.
+- In the `ProductComponent` template, use the `currency` pipe to display the price using the *dollar* currency and two decimals.

 - Also add the `pipe` to the `currency` for displaying the total on the main page `app.component.html`